-Upon arrival at the Amman Airport you will be greeted by our airport representative and transferred to your hotel for dinner and overnight.
+Upon arrival at the Amman Airport you will be met and transferred to your hotel for dinner and overnight.
 (D)

 This morning, enjoy a scenic drive along the King’s Highway to visit Madaba, the City of Mosaics.
 The oldest mosaic map of the Holy Land exists on the floor of Saint George’s Church, and the city features many famous mosaics that exist in both public and private buildings.
 Visit Mount Nebo, the alleged burial site of Moses, overlooking the Jordan Valley and the Dead Sea, where Franciscans built a simple structure that protects a 4th and 6th Century Byzantine church.
 Continue to Kerak for a photo stop before proceeding to Shobak Castle.
 Built in 1115, it was the first of many fortifications built by King Baldwin I of Jerusalem to guard the road from Egypt to Damascus.
 It successfully resisted a number of sieges until it fell to Saladin’s troops in 1189.
 Dinner and overnight at Petra Hotel.
 (B,D)

 After breakfast, you will begin your full day visit of Petra; a city carved into the rose-red Sharah Mountains by the Nabateans and lost to civilization until rediscovered in 1812 by the Swiss explorer, John Lewis Burkhardt.
 Walk through the Siq, a narrow and winding fissure between the cliffs, to reach the Treasury, the Roman Theater, the Courts, Qasr Bint Pharaoun, the Temple of the Winged Lion and other breathtaking monuments.
 Dinner and overnight at Petra hotel.
 (B,D)